 We can commend both James and John for their confidence in the Kingdom.
 At that time there was not even a trace of it.
 So this sinful ambition came out of faith.
 But sin corrupts everything we touch.
 That is the doctrine of Total Depravity.
 Not that we are as bad as we can be but that our depravity is through and through.
 It affects us in total.

 Jesus’ response is two-fold.
-First He points out this is not a cake walk.
+First He points out this is not a cakewalk.
 There is tremendous hardship involved.
 “You don’t know what you are asking.
 Can you drink the cup I drink or be baptized with the baptism I am baptized with?”

 To correct their wicked ambition, Jesus points to the cross.
 He points out all that the children of God must endure.
 It is as if he had said, “Do you have so much time on your hands that you are making arrangements for the victory dance.”
 If they were attending to what they were called to do, if they were doing their current job, they would not have time for selfish ambition.
 Christ tells those who are trying to enjoy the prize before the proper time to stop it.
 They are to play the role assigned to them.

 The use of the metaphor of baptism is clear.
 By baptism Christ said believers are to deny themselves, (Matthew 16:24;) to crucify the old man, (Romans 6:6;).
 In short, we are to bear the cross.
 The cup did not refer to the Lord’s Supper.
 Christ had not yet instituted it.
-It denotes the measure of afflictions which God appoints to everyone.
+It denotes the measure of afflictions that God appoints to everyone.
 “Drinking the cup,” is an Old Testament symbol for suffering and wrath (Psalms.
 75:8; Isiah.
 51:17–22; Jeremiah.
 25:15; Ezekiel.
 23:31–34).

 James’ and John’s answer is quick and confident.
 “You bet we can.
 We are willing to do whatever is necessary.”